ucielsola/subtis/packages/db/readme.md

         END IF;

-        -- For "[TITLE] [YEAR]" format (e.g., "Her 2013"), create a modified query without the year -- for better title matching, but only if the year is at the end with space before it IF query ~ '.+\s+\d{4}$' THEN
+        -- For "[TITLE] [YEAR]" format (e.g., "Her 2013"), create a modified query without the year IF query ~ '.+\s+\d{4}$' THEN
             title_query := regexp_replace(query, '\s+\d{4}$', '', 'g');
         END IF;